Clifton, Bristol: In popular culture

 The 1978 children's paranormal drama "The Clifton House Mystery" – produced by HTV; was set in the Clifton area.
 The plot revolved around a family moving into an old house; and subsequently finding a skeleton of a long-dead person in a hidden room.
 After some unexplained incidents, they become convinced that a ghost connected in some way with the Bristol Riots of 1831 is haunting the house.
 The plot is based on the story of the real-life Thomas Brereton, a Dragoon commander who committed suicide after being court-martialled for his lenient approach to suppressing the rioters; although the ghost is named "George Bretherton" in the TV series.

 Clifton has been featured in many television sitcoms, including the late 1970s and early 1980s TV series Shoestring, which was set in Bristol and starred Trevor Eve as a radio reporter and part-time sleuth.
 Much of the BBC series Mistresses was set there, including the 2008, 2009 and 2010 seasons.
 The TV series Teachers was partly filmed in Clifton, as was teen drama Skins and Being Human.
 Costume drama The House of Eliott was also largely filmed in Clifton, including at Goldney Hall and Berkeley Square.

 The long-running hospital drama Casualty also drew on Clifton for many scenes between 1986 and 2009, when it was filmed in Bristol.

 In a 2017 episode of the American historical adventure television series Black Sails, Blackbeard played by Ray Stevenson mentions Clifton as being the home of his mother.

 A number of films have also been set in Clifton, including The Truth About Love (2005) starring Dougray Scott and Jennifer Love Hewitt, The Foolish Things (2005), starring Lauren Bacall and Anjelica Huston, and Starter for 10 (2006), starring James McAvoy and produced by Tom Hanks, which was filmed largely on Royal York Crescent.
 The 1962 film about delinquent teenagers, Some People, starring Kenneth More and Ray Brooks was filmed in and around Clifton.

-Exhibitions and galleries

-In 2010, Bristol-based art gallery Antlers Gallery exhibited its first exhibition Grotesques.
-The exhibition was held at a disused retail space in Whiteladies Gate.
-The project featured work by eleven Bristol based artists.